 1. Awareness Ribbons

 With just your favorite pink ribbon and a safety pin, you can make a breast cancer awareness ribbon for your lapel in a cinch.
-Use larger ribbon for event decorations and, if you’re honoring someone in particular, add a second layer of ribbon in their favorite color for an extra show of support.
+Use wide wired ribbon and pink balloons for event decorations.
+If you’re honoring someone in particular, add a second layer of ribbon in their favorite color for an extra show of support.